-- If a rental vehicle is being used, the applicant taking the skills test must be named on the Rental Agreement as an authorized driver.
+- If a rental vehicle is being used, the applicant taking the skills examination must be named on the Rental Agreement as an authorized driver.

 The driving skills examination waiver

-If you have a learner's permit you may take the driving skills test during your driver education course, if your school participates in the BMV’s waiver program; or, you may also choose to take the skills test at a license branch when you apply for a driver's license.
-You must, however, take the driving skills test at a license branch if any of the following situations occur:
+If you have a learner's permit you may take the driving skills examination during your driver education course, if your school participates in the BMV’s waiver program; or, you may also choose to take the skills examination at a license branch when you apply for a driver's license.
+You must, however, take the driving skills examination at a license branch if any of the following situations occur:

 - Your learner's permit expires;

-- Your driver education course does not participate in the BMV's driving skills test waiver program;
+- Your driver education course does not participate in the BMV's driving skills examination waiver program;

 - You fail to successfully complete your driver education program;